MicrosoftDocs/windows-insider/wip/at-work-pro/wip-4-biz-troubleshooting.md

 In case the administrators blocked this option, when the user signs in with the AAD account, they will see the following error message:

 ![alt text](images/waas-wipfb-aad-error.png "something went wrong")

+## Do I have the right license?
+To install Windows 10 Insider Preview, you’ll also need to be running a licensed version of Windows 10 on your PC.
+If your PC is currently running Windows 7/8/8.1, you can install Windows 10 [here](https://www.microsoft.com/en-us/windows/get-windows-10?step=Win10Question1).
+If you are having problems installing Windows 10, you can download a [Windows 10 Insider Preview ISO](https://www.microsoft.com/en-us/software-download/windowsinsiderpreviewadvanced).
+To check what version of Windows your device is using, go to <b>Start</b>, type <b>winver</b>, click <b>winver - run command</b>.